atomistic-machine-learning/cG-SchNet/published_data/README.md

 ase gui <path-to-db>
 ```

 Note that references to molecules from the QM9 data set always correspond to the indices _after_ removing the invalid molecules listed in [the file of invalid structures](https://github.com/atomistic-machine-learning/cG-SchNet/blob/main/splits/qm9_invalid.txt).
-These structures were automatically removed if QM9 was downloaded with the data script in this repository (e.g. by starting model training).
-The resulting data base with corresponding indices can be found in your data directory: ```<data directory path>/qm9gen.db```.
+These structures were automatically removed if QM9 was downloaded with the data script in this repository (e.g. by starting [model training](https://github.com/atomistic-machine-learning/cG-SchNet#training-a-model)).
+The resulting data base with corresponding indices can be found in your data directory: ```<data-directory-path>/qm9gen.db```.

 ## Pretrained models
 A zip-file containing two pretrained cG-SchNet models can be found under [DOI 10.14279/depositonce-14978](http://dx.doi.org/10.14279/depositonce-14978).
 The archive consists of two folders, where _comp\_relenergy_ hosts the model that was conditioned on atomic composition and relative atomic energy and used for the study described in Fig. 4 in the paper.
 The other model was conditioned on the HOMO-LUMO gap and relative atomic energy and used in the study described in Fig. 5 in the paper.